State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

 National

-Florida, which is the third-most-populous state, is in ninth place, 419 ahead of Louisiana, which didn't report any data Saturday, according to Worldometers.info.
+Florida, which is the third-most-populous state, is in ninth place, 437 ahead of Louisiana, which reported 11 deaths Sunday, according to Worldometers.info.

 Since the first death was reported on Feb.
-29, the toll has risen to 132,318, including an increase of 254 Saturday after 616 Friday.
-The increase was the lowest since 181 in March 23.
+29, the toll has risen to 132,569, including an increase of 251 Sunday after 254 Saturday.
+The increase was the lowest since 181 on March 23.

 Worldwide